-- 1. Specification: minimum purity of the active substance evaluated: The active substance as manufactured is an aqueous solution of 350-<700 g/kg (35-<70 %, by weight) solution of hydrogen peroxide.
+- 1. Specification: minimum purity of the active substance evaluated: The active substance as manufactured is an aqueous solution of 350-<700 g/kg (35-<70 % by weight) solution of hydrogen peroxide.
 The theoretical (calculated) dry weight specification: minimum purity of hydrogen peroxide is 995 g/kg (99.5% by wt). - 2.
 The product assessment shall pay particular attention to the exposures, the risks and the efficacy linked to any uses covered by an application for authorisation, but not addressed in the Union level risk assessment of the active substance. - 3.
 For professional users, safe operational procedures and appropriate organizational measures shall be established.
+Where exposure cannot be reduced to an acceptable level by other means, products shall be used with appropriate personal protective equipment. - 4.
+Products containing hydrogen peroxide shall not be incorporated in materials and articles intended to come into contact with food within the meaning of Article 1(1) of Regulation (EC) No 1935/2004, unless the Commission has established specific limits on the migration of hydrogen peroxide into food or it has been established pursuant to that Regulation that such limits are not necessary.

-Hydrogen peroxide gives rise to concern for human health as it is classified with skin corrosive of category 1A and specific target organ toxicant by single exposure mentioned in Article 28(2)(a) of the BPR.
+Hydrogen peroxide gives rise to concern for human health as it is classified with skin corrosive of category 1A and specific target organ toxicant by single exposure mentioned in Article 28(2) of the BPR.
 Therefore inclusion in Annex I of Regulation (EU) 528/2012 is not acceptable.